yosunlu/External-Merge-Sort/README.md

 - Spilling memory to SSD + Spilling from SSD to disk
   - used for external mergesort
 - Graceful degradation:
-  - for data size that exceeds only 25% of memory or SSD, lower I/Os by only spilling that extra data to the next level
+  - for data size that exceeds only 25% of memory or SSD, lower I/Os by only spilling that extra size of data to the next level
 - Beyond one merge step
   - use quicksort for in-place sorting; use external mergesort for merging from SSD -> DRAM -> HDD and HDD -> DRAM -> HDD
 - Optimized merge patterns
-- Verifying: sets of rows & values + sort order
+- Verifying - sets of rows & values + sort order
   - use CRC-32 (Cyclic Redundancy Check 32), a checksum algorithm

 # Project's state